VikasVMani/pli/pli.md

     DECLARE i CONTROLLED FIXED BINARY(31) INIT(1);

-instruction:  Declare a file with organization and access mode
+instruction:  Declare a file with organization and access mode in PL/1.

 input: